AntoineThepault/projetPython/README.md

 Built with Python, Pandas and Streamlit.

-*Project developed collaboratively with a classmate as part of our data analytics coursework.*
+*Project developed collaboratively with Talib BATOU/btalib001 as part of our data analytics coursework.*

 # 🇫🇷 Statistiques Historiques de l'Équipe de France de Football ⚽